Bloggbild för: Do I Really Need to Take a Magnesium Supplement? (2024)

 Magnesium & Skeleton

-Even though calcium, vitamin D, and K2 get the credit when it comes to maintaining strong and healthy bones, magnesium also does its fair share.
+Although calcium and vitamin D as well as K2 get the credit when it comes to maintaining strong and healthy bones, magnesium also does its fair share.

 Rahima Knutsson